LucaAngioloni/ProteinSecondaryStructure-CNN/README.md

 The accuracy on the test set achieved with this model is equal to `0.6966` (Q8 Accuracy), whis is pretty close to the results obtained with the Window CNN in a small fraction of the time required for the Window CNN.

-Moreover the accuracy obtained training on the filtered dataset and testing on the CB513 dataset, is equal to `0.6557` (Q8 Accuracy)
+Moreover the accuracy obtained training on the filtered dataset and testing on the CB513 dataset, is equal to `0.6557` (Q8 Accuracy).

 ## References
 \[1\]: https://en.wikipedia.org/wiki/Protein_structure_prediction